thebosslol66/cyberarena-api/README.md

 $ tree "cyberarena"
 cyberarena
 ├── conftest.py  # Fixtures for all tests.
+├── data  # Folder containing all data tha must be preprocess before launching the app.
+├── game_module # Package containing all the game logic aswell as the cards
+|   └── card  # Module containing class for manipulating cards.
 ├── db  # module contains db configurations
 │   ├── dao  # Data Access Objects.
 Contains different classes to inteact with database.
 │   └── models  # Package contains different models for ORMs.